 In May 2023, the compensation committee approved awards under the Company's Equity Compensation Plan to all LTIP participants.
-Each participant received three tranches of awards that coincide with LTIP performance periods starting in 2021, 2022 and 2023.
+Each participant received three tranches of awards that coincide with the LTIP performance periods starting in 2021, 2022 and 2023.
 The award for the 2021-2023 performance period vested on December 31, 2023.
-The award for the 2022-2024 performance period will vest on December 31, 2024, and the award for the 2023-2025 performance period will vest on December 31, 2025.
+The award for the 2022-2024 performance period vested on December 31, 2024, and the award for the 2023-2025 performance period will vest on December 31, 2025.
 These awards are conditional and only vest to the extent that the overall LTIP performance factor is below 50 percent.
 The awards are denominated in restricted stock units and paid, if at all, in cash.
+Due to limitations in the Equity Compensation Plan on the number of shares that can be awarded to one individual in any calendar year, the third tranche of Mr. NeCastro's award for the 2023 LTIP was granted in 2024.